 conn test left=%defaultroute leftsourceip=%config leftauth=eap-mschapv2 eap_identity=tester right=it-01.protonvpn.com rightsubnet=0.0.0.0/0 rightauth=pubkey rightid=%it-01.protonvpn.com rightca=/etc/ipsec.d/cacerts/protonvpn.der keyexchange=ikev2 type=tunnel auto=add

-Instead of test, add a name to your connection that you will later use.
+Instead of test, enter a name for your connection that you will use later.

 Instead of tester, enter your IKEv2/OpenVPN username.

-Instead of it-01.protonvpn.com, you can choose whatever server you want (except a free one, free servers do not work with IKEv2 connection protocol due to load balancer used on the hostnames)
+Instead of it-01.protonvpn.com, choose whatever server you want, except for a Free server.
+(Free servers do not work with the IKEv2 connection protocol due to the load balancers used on the hostnames.)

 Then, press Ctrl+X to save, Y to confirm and then hit Enter.

-4. Next step is to add credentials to the right directory.
+4. Add the credentials to the correct directory.